-7.6.8 Maintaining Records of Notice Given.
-Best practice provides that each public body keep a record of its notices, including a copy of each notice that was posted and information regarding the date, time, and place of posting.
+- 7.6.8 Combined Notice of Public Meeting and Executive Session.
+In many cases the public body may want to have the option to retire into executive session during the course of a public meeting.
+Although separate notices of the public meeting and executive session may be given pursuant to Sections 7.6.6 and 7.6.7, the public body may choose to combine the notice of the public meeting and of the possible executive session in one document.
+An example for doing so is set forth in Form 7.6 and the sample notice and agenda, Form 7.7. - 7.6.9 Maintaining Records of Notice Given.
+Each public body should keep a record of its notices, including a copy of each notice that was posted and information regarding the date, time, and place of posting.
 A suggested procedure is to file in the records of the public body a copy of the notice and a certification in a form similar to Form 7.8.